ActivitySim/activitysim/HOW_TO_RELEASE.md

     the environments in `conda-environments`, which are used for testing and development.
 If they are not updated, these environments will end up with dependencies loaded from *pip* instead of *conda-forge*.

+00. (optional) Run pycodestyle to ensure that the codebase passes all style checks.
+    This check should only take a few seconds.
+These checks are also done on Travis and are platform independent, so they should not be necessary to replicate locally, but are listed here for completeness.
+    ```sh
+    pycodestyle .
+    ```

+00. (optional for development pre-releases, required for final releases) Run the regular test suite on Windows.
+Travis tests are done on Linux, but most users are on Windows, and the test suite should also be run on Windows to ensure that it works on that platform as well.
+If you are not preparing this release on Windows, you should be sure to run at least through this step on a Windows machine before finalizing a release.

+    A few of the tests require pre-created data that is not included in the repository directly, but rather recreated on the fly before testing.
+The regular test suite takes some time to run, between about half an hour and two hours depending on the specs of your machine.
+    ```sh
+    python activitysim/examples/example_multiple_zone/scripts/two_zone_example_data.py
+    python activitysim/examples/example_multiple_zone/scripts/three_zone_example_data.py
+    pytest .
+    ```

 00. Test the full-scale regional examples.
-These examples are big, too large to run on Travis, and will take some time.
-Be sure to set the number of processors and the available working RAM using the -m and -g arguments to the `activitysim run` command when testing multiprocessing.
+These examples are big, too large to run on Travis, and will take a lot of time (hours).
+Be sure to set
+    the number of processors and the available working RAM using the -m and -g arguments to the `activitysim run` command when testing multiprocessing.